The Executioners Song by Norman Mailer

 If you like New Orleans, check this out.

-These are books 3 and 4 out of a series of 4.
+These are books 3 and 4 out of a four book story arc.
 The series is the life story

 of a Midwest basketball player and the foibles of his marriage.
 The writing is good